 Use these resume and LinkedIn strategies to help with your career transition

-If you're looking to make a significant career change such as jumping from Finance to HR or from marketing to journalism, you probably realize that doing so can be quite a challenge.
+Whether you find yourself in a similar situation or are simply looking to make a significant career change (such as jumping from finance to HR or from marketing to journalism), you probably realize that doing so can be quite a challenge.

 You're competing against applicants who already have experience in the field, and you have none.

 How do you optimize your resume to pass initial ATS screenings if you're applying for roles at large companies?

 Then, once it gets into the hands of a human, will it convince recruiters to take a chance on you over someone with years of industry experience?

 To help you make a smooth transition into a new sector, consider implementing the following strategies.

 1) Highlight relevant experiences on your resume up front

 If your latest position isn't directly relevant to the role you're applying for, you want to make sure recruiters understand that you would still be a good fit.